nvidia-holoscan/holohub/applications/holoviz/holoviz_srgb/README.md

 sRGB color space can be enabled for input images and for the frame buffer independently.
 By default, the sRGB color space is disabled for both.

-by default, the Holoviz operator is auto detecting the input image format.
-Auto detection always assumes liner color space for input images.
+By default, the Holoviz operator is auto detecting the input image format.
+Auto detection always assumes linear color space for input images.
 To change this to sRGB color space explicitly set the `image_format_` member of the input spec for that input image to a format ending with `SRGB`:

 ```cpp
     // By default the image format is auto detected.
 Auto detection assumes linear color space,